ericmackrodt/staat/README.md

 - `staat` is the main state management code.
 - `staat-react` is the library that connects staat to react.
-- [TODO] `staat-timetravel` will be the library that adds time travel functionality to staat.
+- `staat-timetravel` will be the library that adds time travel functionality to staat.

 ## Concepts